dhermes/golembic/README.md

   -h, --help                 help for postgres
-      --host string          The host to use when connecting to PostgreSQL (default "localhost") --port string          The port to use when connecting to PostgreSQL (default "5432") --ssl-mode string      The SSL mode to use when connecting to PostgreSQL --username string      The username to use when connecting to PostgreSQL
+      --host string          The host to use when connecting to PostgreSQL (default "localhost") --port string          The port to use when connecting to PostgreSQL (default "5432") --schema string        The schema to use when connecting to PostgreSQL --ssl-mode string      The SSL mode to use when connecting to PostgreSQL --username string      The username to use when connecting to PostgreSQL